carpentries/instructor-training/_episodes/03-novice.md

 ## Building Useful Mental Models

 There are many "positive" strategies towards building mental models.
-Analogies, stories, role-play, diagrams...all can be a way to represent a structure that can be used as a model.
+Analogies, stories, role-play, and diagrams are ways to represent a structure that can be used as a model.

 However, there's another, greater challenge to creating mental models.